 In addition, while removing historic rail from the center of Kalispell, the project has reignited the growth of a new industrial and commercial rail hub in Flathead County for the first time in 100 years.
 The Glacier Rail Park offers unique rail access options for rail-served businesses in Northwest Montana.
 Equally important, it will provide team track and transload service options, services never before available in the Flathead that greatly expand access to worldwide markets.
 New, safe access to rail is promoting local business expansion and putting the Flathead in a better position to attract new rail-served manufacturers to the area.

-This project was awarded a 2022 Engineering Excellence Award from the Montana Chapter of the American Council of Engineering Companies (ACEC/MT).
-Each project is rated on uniqueness and/or innovative application of new or existing techniques; future value to the engineering profession and perception by the public; social, economic, and sustainable development considerations; complexity; and successful fulfillment of client/owner’s needs, including schedule and budget.
+This project was awarded a 2022 Engineering Excellence Award from the Montana Chapter of the American Council of Engineering Companies (ACEC/MT), as well as a National ACEC Honor Award.
+The national competition recognizes engineering firms for projects that demonstrate an exceptional degree of innovation, complexity, achievement, and value.
+The awards rate each project on uniqueness and/or innovative application of new or existing techniques; future value to the engineering profession and perception by the public; social, economic, and sustainable development considerations; complexity; and successful fulfillment of client/owner’s needs, including schedule and budget.